binary42/avedac/README.txt

 	(only required for MacOSX)
-	4.2  Modify the Info.plist file replacing the the MATLAB_Compiler_Runtime version with that defined in the MCR_ROOT of 4.1
+	4.2  Modify the Info.plist file replacing the the MATLAB_Compiler_Runtime version with that defined in the MCR_ROOT of 4.1.
+You may not know the version number for the Matlab Runtime Compiler until you actually install it.
+	     The Info.plist is located in:

-	     $vi aved-classifier/src/main/app-resources/mac/mac64/Info.plist.template
+		 aved-classifier/src/main/app-resources/mac/mac64/Info.plist.template

 	4.3.
 Run the setup script.
 This will install the necessary environment variables to your ~/.bash_profile